fastnsilver/grivet/README.md

 # Motivation

 Maintaining and growing a database schema to store and retrieve domain objects is tedious.
 Yes, there are options like: ORM via JPA, JDO or jOOQ; or document object stores like Couchbase or Mongo.
-Without having you jump through too many hoops, `globaldb` provides a simple API backed by a RDBMS-based abstraction for type registry, storage and retrieval.
+Without having you jump through too many hoops, `grivet` provides a simple API backed by a RDBMS-based abstraction for type registry, storage and retrieval.

 Make it easy to query types.
 E.g., when querying...